carolabadeer/191Demo/README.md

 # 191Demo

-This is a demp repo for INF 191
+This is a demo repo for INF 191

 What is your favorite movies?
 Lion King